 Route Of Elimination

-Naloxone And Positive Drug Tests
+Narcan And Positive Drug Tests

 This does not mean that someone who takes naloxone is guaranteed to have a negative test result, though.
-The time Narcan stays in the system, metabolites included, is lesser than opioids are.
+The time Narcan stays in the system, metabolites included is lesser than opioids are.
 If a person takes Narcan to counteract the effects of opioids, they may be saved from an overdose, but they will not be saved from a positive drug test.